This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 SQL*Net: Auto-Detection of Support for Out-of-Band Breaks

 Out-of-band breaks were enabled by default for UNIX platforms in past releases.
 However, this configuration causes numerous problems when network devices on the path between the client and the server do not allow out-of-band data to pass through.
-This data may either be dropped or inlined leading to server-side problems such as TNS errors or data corruption.
+This data may either be dropped or inlined leading to server-side problems such as Transparent Network Substrate (TNS) errors or data corruption.
 These problems are often very hard to diagnose.
 The solution is to turn off usage of out-of-band data manually by setting a sqlnet.ora parameter.

 JSON Update Operations